AllToMP3/alltomp3-app/README.md

 On macOS or Windows you will need a valid certificate so the application can be signed.

 ### Translations
-The app is available in English, French and Arabic.
+The app is available in English, French, Finnish and Arabic.
 Contact me if you want to propose a new language :) .

 ## Credits